 I think my mom is just going to love her bright new artwork with a hand- (and foot-!) made touch.
 I bet any grandma would love some artwork like this for Mother’s Day!

-Be sure to check out some of our other Mother’s Day gift ideas!
+Be sure to check out some of our other Mother’s Day projects!